-I begin my examination of Matthew with a comparison.
-In discussions about homosexuality, evangelical scholars are quick to go to Matthew 19:3-12 for Jesus' teaching on marriage.
+In discussions about homosexuality, evangelicals (including me) are quick to go to Matthew 19:3 - 12 for Jesus' teaching on marriage.
 Why?
 The passage so clearly links God's original creation to Jesus' new creation, and spells out the implications for marriage and sexual expression.
-While making room for the single eunuch who does not get married, Jesus removes 'hardness of heart' and restores people to God's creation order as far as marriage, divorce, and sexuality are concerned.
-'He who created them from the beginning made them male and female, and said, 'For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh'' (Mt.19:5-6).
-However, many of those same evangelical scholars are exceedingly slow to recognize that the very next section, the story of the rich young ruler in Matthew 19:13-30, has profound implications for Christian ethics about money and the economic dimension of human relationships.
+While making room for the single eunuch who does not get married, Jesus announces that he is removing 'hardness of heart' and restoring people to God's creation order as far as marriage, divorce, and sexuality are concerned.
+'He who created them from the beginning made them male and female, and said, 'For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh'' (Mt.19:5 - 6).
+However, many of those same evangelical scholars are exceedingly slow to recognize that the very next section, the story of the rich young ruler in Matthew 19:13 - 30, has profound implications for Christian ethics about money and the economic dimension of human relationships.
 Jesus is returning God's people to the original creation order, indeed.
-This has radical implications for wealth, generosity, and hospitality, and how we evaluate the church's faithfulness to the Scriptures.
+This has radical implications for wealth, generosity, and how we evaluate the church's faithfulness to the Scriptures.